The Simplified Logistics Zone in the North-West is essential, the government accelerates - Breaking Latest News

 States General of Logistics in the North West

 The General States of Logistics in the North West (Liguria, Lombardy and Piedmont) they were an opportunity to examine the numerous projects implemented in the Liguria, Piedmont and Lombardy regions in terms of infrastructure to support logistics, transport and the mobility of goods.
-An in-depth analysis that found the theme of the Simplified Logistics Zone of Genoa (extended well beyond the Ligurian territory) central.
+An in-depth study that found the theme of the Simplified Logistics Zone of Genoa central (extended well beyond the Ligurian territory).

 The Fifth Act of Genoa also defined the need to start the composition of a unitary framework of the inland port system, interport and lung areas belonging to the Ligurian ports, which integrates the intermodal terminals under development and which takes into account the growth potential of the port of Savona-Vado in connection with the natural inland port system, in support of the definitive leap in quality and international competitiveness of the port of Genoa, terminal of the Rhine-Alps corridor.